TobyLobster/jsw2021/README.md

 * *The Forgotten Abbey*: The platform under the item should be a wall, but changing this means the player can't fall down past it, trapping them at the top of the room.
 * *The Chapel*: The player can't jump through the slope.
 * *To the Kitchens  Main Stairway*: The lower pastille enemy should be a bird, but that's too many different enemy sprites to fit in the cache.
 This would require 512 bytes more memory!
 * *The Forgotten Abbey*: Is missing an enemy on the middle platform, but this would be one too many enemies than the code is set up to handle.

 ### Final Thoughts
-This was a much bigger undertaking than Manic Miner since there are about 3 times as many rooms as there were caverns, but I am very pleased with the final result.
+This was a much bigger undertaking than Manic Miner since there are 3 times as many rooms as there were caverns, but I am very pleased with the final result.
 The look of the mansion is greatly enhanced and the extra features like having more music and a new font make the game feel more polished.
-The cumulative effect of all the smaller fixes I believe add up to make the game feel more authentic as a whole.
+The cumulative effect of all the smaller fixes I believe add up to make the game feel like a more authentic Jet Set Willy experience as a whole.

 ## Thanks
 * Thanks to Graham Nelson for suggesting various good ideas, including the palette swapping trick and sprite compression scheme.